 Applying to college is key, and you want to get it right.
 It can also be a complicated maze full of twists and turns (including different requirements and deadlines for every school on your list!).
-We’re here to guide you through the University of Illinois Urbana-Champaign application process and out the other side.
+We’re here to guide you through the University of Illinois Urbana-Champaign first-year application process and out the other side.

 Looking to transfer to UIUC?
 Check out our transfer guide instead!